alexrivadeneira/i2wd/week5/outline.md

 ### Exercise - wiring functions and buttons
 In the code below, we have some functions in the ```<script>``` section of the HTML document.
 Can you figure out how to connect them the buttons via the ```onclick``` attribute?

 Before you begin, notice the functions in this HTML document.
 Do any of these functions take input or have output?
 What type of function are these?
+What's going on in the ```<body>``` section?

 ```
 <!DOCTYPE html>